By Kai Lani | WAHA Surf Shop

 Early Pioneers

-- Mary Ann Hawkins: 1930s California surfing icon
+- Mary Ann Hawkins: A 1930s California surfing icon who competed and won against men

 Modern Champions

-- Lisa Andersen: Four-time world champion, changed women's surfing
+- Lisa Andersen: Four-time world champion who single-handedly changed the perception of women's surfing

 Equal Pay Victory